wtakuma/starter-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "wtakuma@emory.edu"
+email: "wtakumah@ncat.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a PhD Candidate in Economics at Emory University.
+I am an Assistant Professor in Economics at North Carolina A&T State University.
+I earned my PhD degree in Economics from  Emory University.
 Prior to joining Emory University, I earned double master degree in Data Science and Economics at South Dakota State University.
 I have worked as a Research Assistant at United Nations University- World Institute for Development and Economic Research (UNU-WIDER) at University of Ghana.
-My research interests includes Empirical macroeconomics, Fiscal and Monetary Policy, Time Series Analysis and Machine Learning applications to Macroeconomics.
+My research interests includes Empirical macroeconomics, Fiscal and Monetary Policy, Time Series Forecasting and Machine Learning applications to Macroeconomics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/mycv.pdf" "newtab" >}}resumé{{< /staticref >}}.